 Strategic and Data Support for the Sales Team

-- For thought-leadership and education to build awareness — articles, blogs, webinars, speaking engagements
+- Thought-leadership and education to build awareness – articles, blogs, webinars, speaking engagements

-- For technical detail and how-to information once someone becomes a lead — interactive videos, webinars and workshops
+- Technical detail and how-to information once someone becomes a lead – interactive videos, webinars and workshops

-- For examples and proof of the company’s value proposition to engage qualified prospects — interesting case studies and success stories touted by the press; proof-of-concept proposals
+- Examples and proof of the company’s value proposition to engage qualified prospects – interesting case studies and success stories touted by industry media, and proof-of-concept proposals

 Lead Nurturing and Marketing Automation